Southern Collegiate Athletic Conference: Conference overview

 On March 9, 2023, the conference's plans to restart football were somewhat complicated by the announcement that Trinity and Southwestern would leave the SCAC in favor of the Southern Athletic Association with the beginning of the 2025-26 school year.
 While the conference will retain enough football-playing schools to receive an automatic bid (if and only the remaining six teams meet their commitments to play football at that time), it may give the conference reason to join forces with the American Southwest Conference, which by that time will only have four schools participating in the sport and thus lack the minimum number of teams to receive an automatic playoff bid.
+However, with the startling announcement that Gallaudet would affiliate in football only beginning in '26-'27, and playing only in the season-ending conference festival, there is no immediate need to join forces with the ASC.

 Sports

 A divisional format was used for baseball, basketball (M / W), softball, and volleyball (W), until after the 2024–25 school year.